oobabooga/text-generation-webui/03-‐-Parameters-Tab.md

 * **Add the bos_token to the beginning of prompts**: By default, the tokenizer will add a BOS (Beginning of Sequence) token to your prompt.
 During training, BOS tokens are used to separate different documents.
 If unchecked, no BOS token will be added, and the model will interpret your prompt as being in the middle of a document instead of at the start of one.
 This significantly changes the output and can make it more creative.
 * **Skip special tokens**: When decoding the generated tokens, skip special tokens from being converted to their text representation.
 Otherwise, BOS appears as `<s>`, EOS as `</s>`, etc.
 * **Activate text streaming**: When unchecked, the full response is outputted at once, without streaming the words one at a time.
 I recommend unchecking this parameter on high latency networks like running the webui on Google Colab or using `--share`.
+* **Sampler priority**: Allows you to customize the order in which the different samplers are applied.
+The first sampler on the list gets applied first.
+With this, custom orders like `top_p -> temperature -> top_k` can be defined.
 * **Load grammar from file**: Loads a GBNF grammar from a file under `text-generation-webui/grammars`.
 The output is written to the "Grammar" box below.
 You can also save and delete custom grammars using this menu.
 * **Grammar**: Allows you to constrain the model output to a particular format.
 For instance, you can make the model generate lists, JSON, specific words, etc. Grammar is extremely powerful and I highly recommend it.
 The syntax looks a bit daunting at first sight, but it gets very easy once you understand it.
 See the [GBNF Guide](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md) for details.